-\ 3.2 or higher grade point average, a personal statement, extracurricular activities, two letters of recommendation, (at least one from a LeMoyne-Owen College faculty member who has taught the
+3.2 or higher grade point average, a personal statement, extracurricular activities, two letters of recommendation, (at least one from a LeMoyne-Owen College faculty member

 Program Standards

 A student must maintain a 3.2 or higher cumulate GPA and must make satisfactory academic progress in the DBSP to remain in good standing.
 Students who fall below that standard are subject to removal from the program and loss of related scholarships.